How Much Does a Structural Engineer Cost in the UK?

 Yorkshire (Leeds + Sheffield)

-Yorkshire has many stone-built properties requiring careful structural assessment compared to modern brick or block.
+Yorkshire has many stone-built properties requiring careful structural assessment.
 In cities like Sheffield, steep sites can also add complexity to foundation designs.

 Typical domestic range: £320 to £1,500